Islanders deal Devils first loss in regulation, 4-1

 Eberle made it 3-1 with a power-play goal at 1:56 of the third with Devils forward Travis Zajac in the penalty box.
 Eberle’s second goal of the game and season came after Dobson’s shot from the point ricocheted off the boards to Eberle below the right circle.
 Barzal also assisted.

 The Islanders outshot the Devils 15-6 in the first.
-The Devils had a 13-9 advantage in the second.
+The Devils had a 13-9 advantage in the second and a 12-11 margin in the third.

 The Islanders were coming off a 1-0 victory over the Bruins in their home opener on Monday after splitting two games against the Rangers at Madison Square Garden last week, including a season-opening 4-0 shutout by Varlamov last Thursday.